Smyth County assistance programs.

 Mountain Community Action Agency of Smyth is the regional non-profit that assists low income and working poor families.
 The non-profit has a few core services available, as noted below, but other support may be provided on occasion as well.

 Other assistance may be offered too.
 There are also services tailored for the disabled and seniors in the community.
+The goal if the non-profit is to help clients overcome a hardship.
 Continue with Mountain Community Action Program.